 Few murals of ISKCON Vrindavan:

 The most beautiful and the largest temple in Vrindavan is the Prem Mandir.
-It was established by Jagadguru Kripalu Maharaj and is now run by a charitable, nonprofit, international trust.
-The complex is on a 54-acre site and the trust also runs educational institutes, hospitals, community halls, ashrams, etc. One must visit the Prem Mandir during the evening when the temple complex is illuminated by fancy lights.
+It was established by Jagadguru Kripalu Maharaj ji and is now run by a charitable, nonprofit, international trust.
+The complex is on a 54-acre site and the trust also runs educational institutes, hospitals, community halls, ashrams, etc. One must visit the Prem Mandir during the evening when the temple complex is illuminated with fancy lighting.
 Along with these shrines and temples, while visiting Mathura or Vrindavan one must try the assortment of milk delicacies like rabdi, kadai doodh, peda, etc. At the same time, visitors must be careful of touts and cheats who are looking to fleece vulnerable visitors.
 During my visit I came across one such cheat who had trained a monkey to snatch spectacles off the passersby, only to return it on throwing a Frooti tetra pack at the monkey which the shopkeeper sold at highly marked up price.
-Funny as it appears, it’s an absolute nuisance and portrays a bad image of the place.
+Funny as it may appear, but it’s an absolute nuisance and portrays a bad image of the place.

 Mathura is the original birthplace of Lord Krishna where he took birth in a prison cell of Kansa Maharaj.
-The exact prison cell exists till date, however, a massive mosque built on top of it was constructed during the reign of Aurangzeb and is the reason for many political and religious conflicts.
+The prison cell where he took birth still exists, however, a massive mosque was constructed on top of it during the reign of Aurangzeb and is the reason for many political and religious conflicts.
 The Birla Foundation has constructed a beautiful temple adjacent to the original janmabhoomi site.
 This temple has become the iconic Krishna temple of Mathura although the place of real spiritual significance is the underground prison cell where devotees can enter through a narrow winding tunnel.
 Anyone visiting Mathura must not miss on the karagar (prison) shrine.
 It would take a maximum of 30-45 minutes to explore this place on a normal day.
-The janmabhoomi temple is the only important place in Mathura due to which visitors mostly prefer to stay in Vrindavan, which has a more divine atmosphere and travel to Mathura.
+The janmabhoomi temple is the only place worth visiting in Mathura due to which visitors mostly prefer to stay in Vrindavan, which has more places of interest and a more divine atmosphere.